aer0usa/aer0usa.github.io/sliderules.md

 ![CTCS-552](./images/Concise-CTCS-552.jpg)

+This was in a box of stuff Dad said I could have if I was interested.
+There were also some James Bond novels and a little pocket tool set.

+I thought the design of the scales was interesting, with the neat numbers and ticks, and the index indicators on C and D.
+It seemed clean and purposeful.

+The reference card with all of its conversion factors and tables, the table of elements, and rulers were powerful tools to my little _Star Trek_ addled mind.

+I played with it like a toy and left it exposed to sunlight in a window sill.
+If I remember correctly, the sunlight is what hurt it worst.

+When Dad visited in December 2021, I showed him my collection and told him I got this Concise from him.
+He said he didn't remember it.
+In fact, he said the slide rule he used was a yellow pocket-size Pickett!
+He said he liked Picketts because they were “built like tanks” and did anyone else even make slide rules?
+He forgot which model he had, though.

 * From Dad, 1976?
 * Scales: 4in || D ( C, CI, L, A, K) || 10cm
 * Table of the Elements and Temperature Conversion Chart on back